Contact Address:

 There are many opportunities to study Thai language and other academic subjects in a variety of Thai universities through study abroad programs and exchange programs, where UH students can study and get UH credit.

-As for exchange programs, Pacific Asian Management Institute, College of Business Administration and Department of Economics of College of Social Sciences at UH have official exchange programs with Thammasat University and Chulalongkorn University in Bangkok.
-School of Architecture at UH also has an Architectural student exchange program with Faculty of Architecture, Chulalongkorn University.
+As for exchange programs, International Exchange programs of Shidler College of Business and Department of Economics of College of Social Sciences at UH have official exchange programs with Thammasat University, Chulalongkorn University and Mahidol University in Bangkok.
+Shidler College of Business, partnering with the Freeman Foundation, also offers travel scholarships to deserving undergraduate students interested in study abroad to Asia.

-Under exchange programs students study at a university in Thailand while paying tuition and fees and receiving credit at UH.
+Under exchange programs, students study at a university in Thailand while paying tuition and fees and receiving credit at UH.
 Thai Studies courses are taught in English, and Thai language courses are also available.
+For program availability and further information, visit Manoa International Exchange Program website.

 In addition, in consultation with UH Study Abroad Center, students can design a study abroad program different from those programs mentioned above.
 The following are Thai Studies programs offered at various universities in Thailand: